Encharted Cook

 Make-Ahead & Storage

-Store the pie crust dough in the refrigerator wrapped in plastic wrap.
-It can be stored in the refrigerator for up to a week or frozen for up to a month.
+• Freezer: To freeze, wrap the pie crust in plastic wrap and place it in a sealed plastic bag.
+You can store it in the freezer for up to a month.
 If you have a FoodSaver vacuum sealer, you can freeze pie crust for up to 6 months.

 Two pie crust shells in pans on a floured surface with a rolling pin.

-Related Pie Crust Recipes & Posts You'll Love
+More Pies and Pie Crust Recipes You'll Love

 • Feature image for Pastry Washes Comparison Chart with mini chart and text on a red background.